LouisCoutel/Calculator/README.md

 This project's repository is integrated into my portfolio as a **Git subtree**.

 > Git Subtrees allows a repository to include the contents of another repository as a subdirectory.
 This enables the integration of external projects into a main project while maintaining their separate version histories.

-Typescript compilation and deployment to **Github Pages** is handled at the parent-repo level with **Vite** (a build tool for front-end Javascript environments).
-Workflows for automated testing are implemented on both repos, since subtrees result in separate histories.

 GitHub Pages is one of the most convenient ways to quickly deploy an app for free, but it only allows deployment of a single repository.
 Including all my projects on my Page would have required to integrate them in my portfolio.
 Instead, working with subtrees allowed me to keep every project completly independent while still bundling everything under a shared parent repo, with a single common building and deployment step.